 The recent school shooting in Broward County Florida reminded me of this blog I wrote a few years ago.
 Once again, politicians are using victims as pawn in a political argument and once again, people are focused on the tool of a mad man instead of the mad man himself.
 Our police tell us, “See Something, Say Something”.
 But, didn’t people say something and didn’t they say it pretty often?

-I personally don’t think gun control is the answer because it can’t address the way criminals buy guns and statistics prove that the number of guns in the hands of a country’s citizens has zero correlation to the amount of violent crimes committed.
-So gun control is really an ignorant argument that is entirely predicated on political activism and not the greater good.
+I personally don’t think gun control is the answer because it can’t address the way criminals buy guns and statistics prove that the number of guns in the hands of a country’s citizens has zero correlation to the number of violent crimes committed.
+So, gun control is really an ignorant argument that is entirely predicated on political activism and not the greater good.

-What we need to focus on are two things: What we’re doing with our most vulnerable populations; and, how to keep that population from legally purchasing firearms.
-We desperately need places that know how to care mentally vulnerable people – long term, and we need a national registry of those people that is integrated in our NCIC database that alerts gun sellers that the buyer is either ineligible for his/her criminal past or because their name is on a mental health registry.
+What we need to focus on are two things: What we’re doing with our most vulnerable populations; and, how to keep that specific population from legally purchasing firearms.
+We desperately need places that know how to care for mentally vulnerable people – long term, and we need a national registry of those people that is integrated in our NCIC database which can alert gun sellers that the buyer is either ineligible for his/her criminal past or because their name is on a mental health registry.
 The sellers have no idea why a person is denied now, except that it must be criminal, so what would be the difference if we added another layer?